Data Truth vs. Data Comfort: Why Most Companies Choose the Wrong One

 That sequence usually gets you to reality faster than another dashboard redesign.

 It also reveals when the reporting problem is actually a governance problem, a translation problem, or a source-data problem.
+(For a practical governance starting point, The Metric Definition Governance Playbook walks through the operating layer that prevents definition drift from compounding.)

 What Good Looks Like